-We note that some of the scatter in Figure 16 might be reduced if we applied accurate corrections for the offset in geomagnetic latitude of the observed and the causal field line.
-Given we have images for most modern reports, we could do this for the modern data.
+We note that some of the scatter in Figure 16b at the lowest latitudes might be reduced if we applied accurate corrections for the offset in geomagnetic latitude of the observed and the field line of the causal precipitation.
+Given we have images for most modern reports, which means from the colour we can estimate the altitude of emission, we could do this for the modern data.
 This will be the subject of a later publication.

-3.8 Relationship to solar Active Regions
+4.8 Relationship to solar Active Regions

 Figure 14B shows that, although none of these extreme auroral events occur at sunspot minimum, they do not require an especially high sunspot number.
 This point is emphasized by the "Halloween" events of October/November 2003 that was followed by the 20 November 2003 extreme auroral event.
 This interval is shown in Figure 17, in the same format as Figure 2.
-Note that comparison of Panel A of Figures 2 and 17 reflects how much internet reporting of auroras grew between 2003 and 2015.
+Note that comparison of Panel A of